angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 you can win with the other without much trouble.
 A card like Dark Ritual is not used in many piles, but it can make casting Doomsday harder, and make a non-Doomsday kill almost impossible.
 Naming Lion's Eye Diamond isn't terribly difficult either.
-Ideas Unbound can draw 2 Petal and an Oracle and never need to use LED.
+Ideas Unbound can draw 2 petals and an oracle and never need to use LED.
 Likewise, Lotus Petal isn't used in many piles, so you have options there too.
 The point of all this is to illustrate that there is no single card they can name that completely wrecks you.
-The biggest threat from Meddling Mage is bad timing, i.e you set up for a certain type of kill, and Mage comes down and ruins it just before you would try to go off.
+The biggest threat from Meddling Mage is bad timing (i.e. you set up for a certain type of kill, and Mage comes down and ruins it just before you would try to go off).
 Now your ability to shift gears may be limited, making it harder to recover.

 ### Opposition Agent, Ashiok, and Friends

 There are several cards of varying playability that all have the effect of preventing you from searching your library.
-This obviously turns off Doomsday, but you can potentially win with a non-Doomsday storm kill.
+This obviously turns off Doomsday, but you can potentially win with a non-Doomsday _Storm_ kill.
 Ashiok will remove your graveyard as well, but the other 2 let you search it with Doomsday, meaning you can potentially play through them if you're lucky and able to get the cards you need in the grave.
 And of course in the case of Leonin Arbiter, you can